keptn/keptn.github.io/content/docs/0.16.x/operate/advanced_install_options/index.md

 cd ..
 ```

-Please mind the trailing slash for the registry url (e.g., `your-registry.localhost:5000/`).
+Be sure to include the trailing slash for the registry url (e.g., `your-registry.localhost:5000/`).

 **Installation**

 Keptn's Helm chart allows you to specify the name of all images, which can be especially handy in air-gapped systems where you cannot access DockerHub for pulling the images.

-We are providing a helper script for this in our Git repository: https://github.com/keptn/keptn/blob/master/installer/airgapped/install_keptn.sh
+A helper script for this is provided in our Git repository: https://github.com/keptn/keptn/blob/master/installer/airgapped/install_keptn.sh

 For convenience, you can use the following commands to download and execute the script: